Ossetian Muslims

 Ossetian Muslims (Ирон пысылмӕттӕ) are ethnic Ossetians who practice Islam and are native to the region of Ossetia in the North Caucasus.
+While the majority of Ossetians are Christian (predominantly Eastern Orthodox) and professing their ancestral faith Uatsdin, according to official estimates, 30 percent of the population of North Ossetia–Alania is Muslim (predominantly Sunni).

 The majority of Ossetian Muslims today reside in Turkey, as well as the Western areas of North Ossetia, such as the Irafsky, Kirovsky, and Pravoberezhny Districts and in Vladikavkaz, with minorities in the Alagirsky, Ardonsky, Mozdoksky, as well as in Syria, Kabardino-Balkaria, and Stavropol Krai.
 The Ossetian Muslim community is made up of people from both the Digor, and Iron subgroups of Ossetians.